julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 The first keyword, `async`, is used in function declarations to make it clear that they are asynchronous.
 In practice, this means that they'll return promises.
 In our case, we just need to declare `respondTo` as `async respondTo`.

 `await` can only be used in `async` functions.
 It will take the promise following it and stop execution until it resolves.
-So, roughly, the following two snippets are equivalent:
+Putting the two of them together means that, roughly, the following two snippets are equivalent:

 ```js
 function syncFunction() {